 Where Kind bars stand out in my opinion is in the sugar department.
 Most Kind bars flavors have fewer than eight grams of sugar and a handful have less than five.
 For the amount of flavor they pack that’s downright impressive.
 It’s one of the main reasons Kind is my go-to bar brand, even after having tried virtually every flavor from the other main contenders.

 From talking with friends I know some people wince at the price of each Kind bar.
-The bars are tiny and shelling out $1.50 or $2 for each feels excessive.
+The bars are tiny and shelling out a couple bucks for each feels excessive.

 I can’t justify the price to you, but I will say that they’re worth it to me.
 I can’t afford to eat them every day despite my strong desire to do so, but I pick up a few each time I go to the grocery store and have them as mid-afternoon snacks throughout the week.
 Biting into one is always a highlight of the day.